Decentral-America/blockchain-postgres-sync/README.md

-# Waves blockchain — PostgreSQL sync scripts
+# Decetralchain — PostgreSQL sync scripts

 A set of scripts to download and update Waves blockchain history data into a PostgreSQL 11.x database.